C3S/collecting_society_docker/README.rst

 Applications
 ------------

-The applications (trytond, proteus, pyramid) provide distinct files for each application environment, which are included depending on the value of the ``.env`` variable ``ENVIRONMENT``.
+The applications (trytond, proteus, pyramid) provide distinct files for all application `environments`_, which are included depending on the value of the `.env`_ variable ``ENVIRONMENT``.
 The applications might use envvars as well indicated by the syntax ``${VARIABLE}`` in the configuration file.
 The following sections provide a list of all envvar and configuration files for each application.